NJ Possession of Ammunition Lawyer

 Hollow Nose or Hollow Point Bullets

 In New Jersey, it is also illegal to possess hollow nose or hollow point bullets unless you are engaged in one of the activities that are considered “exemptions.”
 These include: hunting, fishing, and target shooting.
 You may also possess hollow nose or hollow point bullets on your personal property or while traveling to or from a point of purchase.
-Possession of hollow nose or hollow point bullets is considered a fourth degree crime, punishable by a sentence to serve up to 18 months in New Jersey State Prison.
+According to New Jersey law, a hollow point, hollow nose, or dum-dum bullet includes any caliber of cartridge whereby the projectile is designed to have an expanding front part that hits the target and then expands inside.
+Essentially, the whole bullet is not covered, allowing the nose area to be somewhat unenclosed by the metal jacket.
+This creates a “hollow” or groove in front of the nose.
+The intention behind the design is to maximize the damage inflicted upon the target.
+Possession of hollow nose or hollow point bullets is considered a fourth degree crime, punishable by a sentence to serve up to 18 months in New Jersey State Prison and a fine not to exceed $10,000.

 Magazines Carrying Too Much Ammunition